The Introverts Travel Survival Guide

 And if you are eating alone, another strategy to make restaurants less overwhelming is to eat in a booth.
 Instead of a table out in the middle of everything, a booth can offer some privacy and a little less noise which can be very nice for introverts.

 Most cellphones now have a quick charge feature that when your battery is low, if you plug it in, it will recharge very quickly in just a few minutes.

-Introverts can use this same strategy by taking a few breaks during the day or on their trip where you just take 5 minutes or so take a walk or be by yourself.
-And doing just a few of these can leave you much more energized at the end of the day than if you just powered through.
+Introverts can use this same strategy by taking a few short 5 minute alone breaks to take a walk or be by yourself.
+Doing just a few of these can leave you much more energized at the end of the day than if you just powered through.

 The last tip is to make sure to build in some dedicated introverted activities during your trip.
 When I travel I like to stop at Barnes and Noble just to browse some books for a while.
 It's a great, quiet space to walk around and get back in my head before meeting up with clients and colleagues.

 So if you're an introvert, pick a few activities that you enjoy doing and be sure to plan them into your trip.
 This is particularly important if you are going to a conference or networking event since these are almost entirely extroverted.

 Go Ahead Recharge!

 So if you're an introvert, try using some of these strategies on your next trip.
 Experiment and come up with some of your own strategies as well to find out what techniques work best for you.